Food Service Establishments

 2022 FDA Model Food Code

 Attention Owners/Managers of all food establishments in the twelve towns served by the Northeast District Department of Health: The adoption of the 2022 FDA Model Food Code means significant changes in requirements for all food establishments.
 Learn how these changes will impact your establishment.
 NDDH is committed to assisting our food establishments to transition successfully to these new regulations.
-See our implementation packet below and check back for continuing guidance.

 Water Contamination/Interruption at Food Service Establishments